 Shrub… trust me!

 As you know, I love kombucha.
 I love making it, fermenting the tea, creating interesting fruit combinations and filling my body with the delicious health tonic.
 But I have recently found something better…my newest crave is drinking shrub.
+This 3 ingredient shrub!
 It is acidic, a punch in the gut and makes me and my digestive system feel amazing.

 What is Shrub?

 I am not talking about the bush you plant in front of your house.
 No matter how much I love a well-placed shrub, I love a drinking shrub better.
 A shrub is a sweetened vinegar-based syrup also known as ‘drinking vinegars.’
 It is used and has been used for centuries—I am talking all the way back to Babylon—as a way to preserve fruit.

 Since colonial times it has been used in cocktail drinks.
 And today I use it as a two-shot energy booster.
 Shrubs are fruit, vinegar, and sugar.
 That’s it!
 They are super easy to make (even more easy than kombucha and are sooooo good for you) also did I mention they are delicious?

 Vinegar has been long associated with restoration and healing.
 With all the health tonics, expensive kombuchas and harsh apple cider vinegar out there on the Whole Foods shelves, I found the best way to get the good stuff out of vinegar is through shrubs.

 Okay, how do I make it?
 Good question.
 I said this was three ingredient, and I wasn’t lying.
 This is all you need:

 1 cup of fruit.
 Any fruit.
 Mix your fruit, it doesn’t just have to be just one thing.

 1 cup of cane sugar.